laugustyniak/sentiment-aspects/README.md

 ## Demo
-The analysis of aspects over time, comparison of different timeframes and various aspects may be coinducted on [Dashboard](http://oxygen.engine.kdm.wcss.pl:8088/superset/dashboard/brexit).
+The analysis of aspects over time, comparison of different timeframes and various aspects may be conducted on [Dashboard](http://oxygen.engine.kdm.wcss.pl:8088/superset/dashboard/brexit).
 Credentials:
 > login: aspects